nextauthjs/next-auth/README.md

 Appropriate tables / collections for Users, Sessions (etc) will be created automatically.
 You can customize, extend or replace the models by passing additional options to the `Adapters.Default()` function.

-If you are using a database that is not supported out of the box - or if you want to use NextAuth with an existing database - you can pass your own methods to be called for user creation / deletion (etc).
-This works in a similar way to NextAuth 1.x, but is easier to do.
+If you are using a database that is not supported out of the box - or if you want to use NextAuth with an existing database (or have a more complex setup, with accounts and sessions spread across different systems - you can pass your own methods to be called for user and session creation / deletion (etc).

+**Important!
+The list of supported databases is subject to change before release.**

 ## Customization